mlokanat/starter-hugo-academic/content/home/experience.md

   description: |-2
     * Leading a $1.5 million ARPA-E project to develop novel insulating systems for energy infrastructure<br>
     * Synthesizing and testing nanofluids for next-generation power transformers<br>
-      &nbsp;&nbsp;&nbsp;o	In accordance to ASTM and IEC standards
+      &nbsp;&nbsp;&nbsp;o	In accordance with ASTM and IEC standards
     * Designing high pressure and temperature experimental setups over $150,000
     * Designing and running transformer thermal ageing tests according to IEEE standards<br>
     * Working with vendors and manufacturers on experimental components<br>